LinkedIn visitors

 Use the same profile photo you already post publicly.

-Download the protected version and replace your profile photo.
+Download the protected version and replace your LinkedIn profile photo.

 Common objection